 Categories

 Social Game Theory for Change Management

-Ever hear talk in the workplace about someone being engaged in “playing games”?
+Ever hear talk about someone being engaged in “playing games”?
 Well, maybe that someone is smarter than we think because using a game analogy to think about almost everything you do has the potential to make life in all its aspects lot more rewarding, interesting and fun.
-Whether it is soccer, chess, […]
+Whether it is soccer, chess, baseball, your relationships, […]

+Categories